sdmorris42/MusicPlaylist/README.md

   The Main.cpp file first calls the header file that contains the functions to implement the circular queue.
-The Main.cpp file uses ASCII text and the setw function to make the output look cleaner, as shown in figure 3 and 4.
+The Main.cpp file uses ASCII text and the setw function to make the output look cleaner.
 In the main function, the integers called loop and numSongs is defined to hold the number of times the playlist will repeat and the number of songs to add
 to the playlist.
 In order to better test the program, the main